kylekap/EvilWordle/README.md

-# It's a lot like Wordle, but... evil
+# It's a lot like [Wordle](https://www.powerlanguage.co.uk/wordle/), but... evil

 ## What it is
-My attempt at recreating the experience of [Evil Wordle :smiling_imp:](https://swag.github.io/evil-wordle/) as a project in Python.
+My attempt at recreating the experience of [:smiling_imp: Evil Wordle :smiling_imp:](https://swag.github.io/evil-wordle/) as a project in Python.

 ## Goal of the program